-This Christmas Eve, I am grateful to be healthy and that my family is all getting together.
+This holiday season, I am grateful to be healthy and that my family is all getting together.
 As I do every Christmas since moving back from Italy, I reflect on Christmases past and the wonderful traditions I had when I lived there.
 Top of mind is drinking Franciacorta, specifically Berlucchi at Christmas.
 Berlucchi, Ca’ del Bosco. and Bellavista were the first three Franciacorta wines that I tasted and the Saten from Bellavista remains a singular experience in my mind and on my palate.

 Franciacorta really began with Berlucchi so it’s a great place to start a conversation about the denomination.
 In 1955, Franco Ziliani an oenologist and Guido Berlucchi, decided to embark on an adventure that lead to the birth of this sparkling wine denomination.
 1961 saw the birth of their first satisfactory vintage.

 Berlucchi 61 Brut is made from 90% Chardonnay and 10% Pinot Nero.
 The winery creates the cuvée in the spring following harvest.
 Secondary fermentation in the bottle and maturation sur lie for a minimum of 24 months followed by an additional 2 months after disgorgement is another piece of the puzzle.

 I love this wine and it’s elegance on the nose and palate.
 It has a creamy, fine perlage with small, quick bubbles bursting to the surface.
 Apple, pear, and yeast come through on the nose with acidity and pith as well on the palate.
 I love this wine both as an aperitivo and with Salmon.